Spritesmine/Spritesmine/README.md

 Everything comes from interest~~~

-I prefer tossing about, familiar but <b>not proficient</b> in the following skills (in order of contact time):
+I prefer tossing about, familiar but <b>not proficient</b> in the following skill （in order of contact time）:

 You can also find my [learning summary](https://www.qisansui.cn) and [open source project above](https://github.com/Spritesmine/)